-Maaike Siegerist is a Dutch singer-songwriter, based in Bristol.
-With a love of jazz chords and melodies, she writes story-telling songs about travels and remarkable people.
-Her music has been played on BBC Radio 6 Music, and she won Glastonbury FM’s and University of the West of England’s songwriting competitions in 2018 and 2020 respectively.
+Maaike Siegerist is a Dutch singer-songwriter, based in Glasgow.
+With a love of jazz chords and melodies, she writes story-telling songs about travels, remarkable people and nature.
+Her music has been played on BBC Radio 6 Music.
+She won the songwriting competitions of Glastonbury FM in 2018 and the University of the West of England in 2020.

 With support from Jelli Records, she has performed for enthusiastic audiences at the Bristol Harbour Festival, Keynsham Music Festival and Bradford Roots Music Festival.

 Maaike’s music is a quirky blend of classic jazz, Argentinian folk, and gothic metal influences.
 Her voice is reminiscent of Joan Baez, and she plays the acoustic guitar.